Lucy Gray

-"Lucy Gray" is a poem written by William Wordsworth in 1799 and published in his Lyrical Ballads.
+"Lucy Gray" is a poem written by William Wordsworth in 1799 and published in the second edition of Lyrical Ballads (1800).
 It describes the death of a young girl named Lucy Gray, who went out one evening into a storm.

 Background

 The poem was inspired by Wordsworth being surrounded by snow, and his sister's memory of a real incident that happened at Halifax.
 Wordsworth explained the origins when he wrote, "Written at Goslar in Germany in 1799.
 It was founded on a circumstance told me by my Sister, of a little girl who, not far from Halifax in Yorkshire, was bewildered in a snow-storm.
 Her footsteps were traced by her parents to the middle of the lock of a canal, and no other vestige of her, backward or forward, could be traced.
 The body however was found in the canal."
 Lucy Gray was first published in Volume 2 of the 1800 edition of Lyrical Ballads.